Top 2-Year CD Rates 2023

 - Early Withdrawal: Withdrawing funds before the 2-year term ends usually results in a penalty, which can vary by institution.

-In September 2023, the 2-Year CD rates are showing competitive offerings.
-The average APY for top-performing institutions is hovering around 4.50%.
-Some institutions are offering slightly lower rates, with APYs in the range of 4.20% to 4.25%.
+In October 2024, the 2-Year CD rates show competitive offerings.
+The average APY for top-performing institutions is hovering around 4.20%.
+Some institutions offer slightly lower rates, with APYs in the range of 3.50% to 4.90%.
 The minimum deposit requirements vary, with some institutions requiring as low as $500, while others might ask for deposits upwards of $10,000.
 It's crucial to remember that these rates can change based on the broader economic environment and the policies of individual financial institutions.
 Always check for the most up-to-date rates and terms before making a decision.

 Sallie Mae